2011-06-18 // Full disk encryption with Ubuntu (9.04 Jaunty or newer), LVM and LUKS

 Now you can access your home partition via

-/mnt/home, the root partition is located at/mnt/root.
+.
 So you can copy or edit all of your data.
-If you don't have enough permissions to copy needed files, try it with a filemanager started withgksudo nautilus.
+If you don't have enough permissions to copy needed files, try it with a filemanager started withgksudo nautilus

 Weblinks